-Varex is subject to environmental laws around the world.
-These laws regulate many aspects of its operations, including its handling, storage, transport, and disposal of hazardous substances, such as the chemicals and materials that Varex uses in the course of its manufacturing operations.
+We are subject to environmental laws around the world.
+These laws regulate many aspects of our operations, including our handling, storage, transport, and disposal of hazardous substances, such as the chemicals and materials that we use in the course of our manufacturing operations.
 They can also impose cleanup liabilities, including with respect to discontinued operations.
-As a consequence, Varex can incur significant environmental costs and liabilities, some recurring and others not recurring.
-Although it follows procedures intended to comply with existing environmental laws, Varex, like other businesses, may mishandle or inadequately manage hazardous substances used in its manufacturing operations and can never completely eliminate the risk of contamination or injury from certain materials that it uses in its business and, therefore, it cannot completely eliminate the prospect of resulting claims and damage payments.
-Varex may also be assessed fines and/or other penalties for failure to comply with environmental laws and regulations.
-Insurance has provided coverage for portions of cleanup costs resulting from historical occurrences, but Varex does not expect to maintain insurance coverage for costs or claims that might result from any future contamination.
+As a consequence, we can incur significant environmental costs and liabilities, some recurring and others not recurring.
+Although we follow procedures intended to comply with existing environmental laws, we, like other businesses, may mishandle or inadequately manage hazardous substances used in our manufacturing operations and can never completely eliminate the risk of contamination or injury from certain materials that we use in our business and, therefore, we cannot completely eliminate the prospect of resulting claims and damage payments.
+We may also be assessed fines and/or other penalties for failure to comply with environmental laws and regulations.
+Insurance has provided coverage for portions of cleanup costs resulting from historical occurrences, but we do not expect to maintain insurance coverage for costs or claims that might result from any future contamination.

-Future changes in environmental laws could also increase its costs of doing business, perhaps significantly.
+Future changes in environmental laws could also increase our costs of doing business, perhaps significantly.
 Several countries, including some in the EU, now require medical equipment manufacturers to bear certain disposal costs of products at the end of the product's useful life, increasing its costs.
-The EU has also adopted directives that may lead to restrictions on the use of certain hazardous substances or other regulated substances in some of its products sold there.
-These directives, along with another that requires substance information to be provided upon request, could increase Varex's operating costs in order to maintain its access to certain markets.
-All of these costs, and any future violations or liabilities un der environmental laws or regulations, could have a material adverse effect on its business.
+The EU has also adopted directives that may lead to restrictions on the use of certain hazardous substances or other regulated substances in some of our products sold there.
+These directives, along with another that requires substance information to be provided upon request, could increase our operating costs in order to maintain our access to certain markets.
+All of these costs, and any future violations or liabilities under environmental laws or regulations, could have a material adverse effect on our business.

-Failure to maintain effective internal controls and procedures could negatively impact Varex.
+Failure to maintain effective internal controls and procedures could negatively impact us.

-Varex must, among other things, maintain effective internal controls and procedures for financial reporting and disclosure purposes.
-In the past, Varex has not always been successful in maintaining effective internal controls and procedures.
-Internal control over financial reporting is complex and may be revised over time to adapt to changes in Varex's business or changes in applicable accounting rules.
-Varex cannot assure that its internal control over financial reporting will be effective in the future or that material weaknesses will not be discovered with respect to a prior period for which it had previously believed that internal controls were effective.
-If Varex's internal controls and procedures are not effective, our financial statements may not accurately reflect the results of our business and operations.
-In addition, there could also be a negative reaction in the financial markets due to a loss of investor confidence in Varex and the reliability of its financial statements, which could affect Varex's stock price.
+We must, among other things, maintain effective internal controls and procedures for financial reporting and disclosure purposes.
+In the past, we have not always been successful in maintaining effective internal controls and procedures.
+Internal control over financial reporting is complex and may be revised over time to adapt to changes in our business or changes in applicable accounting rules.
+We cannot assure that our internal control over financial reporting will be effective in the future or that material weaknesses will not be discovered with respect to a prior period for which it had previously believed that internal controls were effective.
+If our internal controls and procedures are not effective, our financial statements may not accurately reflect the results of our business and operations.
+In addition, there could also be a negative reaction in the financial markets due to a loss of investor confidence in us and the reliability of our financial statements, which could affect our stock price.